SuperThunder/EBAZ4205_Resources/Petalinux 2019.2/WithY3_UART1-to-Data2_Ubuntu16/readme.md

 Account is ubuntu/temppwd.

+# Installing pip3
+With the included Python 3.5:

+curl -fsSL -o- https://bootstrap.pypa.io/pip/3.5/get-pip.py | python3.5

+Otherwise, you will need to upgrade to a higher Python3 version.

 # How to make on your own

 1. Create a working PetaLinux with rootfs on the ext4 partition, by following this guide and also changing the rootfs to sd card partition 2 https://webuiltawallwebuiltthepyramids.blogspot.com/2021/01/ebaz4205-petalinux-installation.html